tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When you cast a daily spell, gain flight until the end of the battle.
+When you cast a full recovery spell, gain flight until the end of the battle.

 **Quirk:** Annoyed by taller people.